zlatinb/muwire-dot-i2p/seedbox.markdown

 ```
 You can see which metrics are available at `/actuator`.
 MuWire-specific metrics are available at `/actuator/muwire`

-### Running
+## Running

+1. Download the jar file from the link above and mark it executable.
+2. Place it in the same directory where the `application.properties` file is from the previous step.
-Now you can launch the .jar file.
+3. Now you can launch the .jar file.
 It will print out the Spring banner on stdout.

-### Try some commands
+## Try some commands

 Assuming that you bound the rpc interface to localhost:12345